Study Abroad Misconceptions

 Counselors in the Financial Aid Office and study abroad advisors can help students plan.
 There are also study abroad merit-based and need-based scholarships that students can apply to.

 “The courses or credits don’t transfer.”

-Study abroad advisers will only recommend programs where the courses do transfer.
-Most students are able to earn credit for majors or minors by consulting the department’s undergraduate adviser.
+Study abroad advisors will only recommend programs where the courses do transfer.
+Most students are able to earn credit for majors or minors by consulting the department’s undergraduate advisor.

 “My parents will never go for it; no one in my family has ever studied abroad before.”

 That was true for many faculty and staff who went abroad, too.
 Tell students to come to an information meeting, get the facts, and share them.
 Also let them know that advisors are always available to talk to parents about their concerns.